DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/workloads/create-cronjob.md

 ## Create from YAML

-In addition to mirroring, you can also create timed tasks more quickly through YAML files.
+In addition to mirroring, you can also create timed jobs more quickly through YAML files.

 1. Click __Clusters__ on the left navigation bar, and then click the name of the target cluster to enter the cluster details page.